Willcox-Research-Group/rom-operator-inference-Python3/docs/source/contributing/documentation.md

 :::{admonition} Summary

 - Documentation is stored as Markdown files or Jupyter notebooks in the `docs/` folder.
-- Use `make docs` to compile the documentation locally.
+- Use `tox -e literature,docs` to compile the documentation locally.
 - Do **not** `git add` files from `docs/_build/`.
 :::

-## Jupyter Books
+## Jupyter Book

 [Jupyter Book](https://jupyterbook.org/intro.html) is "an open source project for building beautiful, publication-quality books and documents from computational material."
 It allows you write technical content as Markdown files (`.md`) or Jupyter notebooks (`.ipynb`).